We should own the economy

 Sources include: Audrey Tang and Plurality, Democracy Collaborative, Participatory Budgeting Project, MIT CoLab, The GovLab, Nesta, World Bank's Citizen Engagement, Institute for Local Self-Reliance, Radical Markets

-Public Policy: Making these models systemic
+Public Policy: We need to make these models systemic

 Sovereign wealth and public investment funds (Norway’s Oil Fund, Alaska PFD, Baby Bonds)